HOGENT-MLOps/mlops-labs/assignments/04-kubernetes.md

 ## 4.6.
 Clean up

+**When giving a demo, make sure all manifest files (4.2, 4.3, 4.4 and 4.5) are applied** and that the applications are running.

-When you're done with the lab assignment (**and only after you successfully demonstrated your setup!**) you can clean up all Kubernetes resources currently running on the cluster.
+**Only after successfully demonstrating your setup**, you can clean up all Kubernetes resources currently running on the cluster.
 What is the quickest way to delete all objects?

 Also delete the Minikube cluster with the following command: